hhariri/hhariri.github.io/_posts/2013-12-29-jvm-minimal-survival-guide-for-the-dotnet-developer.md

 ### Cross Platform

 The JVM is 100% cross platform.
-Apart from Windows, OSX, Linux and Android, it also runs on many other types of devices.
+Apart from Windows, OSX and Linux, it also runs on many other types of devices.

 ## JVM Implementations, Editions and Versions